lowercasename/gathio/docs/running-gathio/installation.md

 export PNPM_HOME="/usr/.pnpm"
 curl -fsSL https://get.pnpm.io/install.sh | sh -
 sudo ln -s /usr/.pnpm/pnpm /usr/bin/pnpm
+# you may also have to link /usr/bin/node or /usr/bin/nodejs to your local copy of node
 ```

 `pnpm` installation instructions for [other systems](https://pnpm.io/installation) are available.